Gut Health

 GOS → lower systemic inflammation so topicals and SPF actually deliver their full potential.

-Result: Fewer new dark marks, faster fade of old ones, and a more even, “lit-from-within” tone.
+The combined effect is fewer new dark marks, faster fade of old ones, and a more even, “lit-from-within” tone.

 What results to expect (and when)